jeanbarbier/jeanbarbier/index.md

 The ideal candidate has a background in at least one or two of the following disciplines:

 * Random matrix theory
-* Disordered systems / spin glasses (from a mathematics or physics perspectives)
+* Disordered systems / spin glasses (from a mathematics or physics perspective)
 * Mathematical statistics
 * Probability
 * Information theory